 - Lasting engagement – The 32 member performance ensemble has quickly embedded itself in the CPT arts community, regularly attending theatre arts events and participating in community meetings.

 In March of 2015, Teatro Publico produced the US Premiere of Mi Muñequita by Gabriel Calderón.
-This was the first all-Spanish language production and played to sold out houses, totaling 500 audience members.
+This was the company’s first all-Spanish language production.
+The following year, Teatro Publico premiered another work by Calderón, Uz, El Pueblo.

 “Our community came out and we loved it.
 Sharing together and connecting to the wider community was amazing.
 Everyone was looking around saying—wow, I can’t believe this hasn’t happened before!”

 -Blanca Salva, founding member of Teatro Publico and Executive Assistant for Cleveland City Councilman Matt Zone of Ward 15